The First Trading Day of the Month Trading Strategy: Strategies, Backtest Insights, and Performance Analysis

 The return on the first trading day of the month

 The best days were up until the GFC in 2008/09.
 The average return is 0.25% – significantly better than any random day, which has risen 0.04%.
+It is worth noting that the performance is pretty linear all the way.
+The win rate is 63%.

-The average gain has been 0.18% since 2010, thus the strategy still has some energy left.
+The average gain has been 0.18% since 2010.
+Thus, the strategy still has some energy left.

 The gain from the close of the last trading day until the close of the first trading day is evenly divided between close to open and open to close.
 This is the return from the close until the open of the first trading day of the month:

-The average gain is 0.12%.
+The average gain is 0.12% per trade.

-We have in a previous article looked at the returns in the S&P 500 divided between the night/overnight session and the daytrading session:
+We have in a previous article looked at the returns in the S&P 500 divided between the night/overnight session and the daytrading session: Night strategies trading (overnight edges/strategies)

 The first trading day of the month effect can be improved